paypal/AATT/README.md

 ```

 ## Integration with AATT API
-AATT has an APIfor evaluating HTML Source code from other servers.
+AATT provides an API for evaluating HTML Source code from other servers.
 The API EndPoint is: https://your_nodejs_server/evaluate

 * Accepts the following parameters:
   1. "source" to send the HTML source of the page.
 Can be a whole page or partial page source